Kadah/KC_Lib/README.md

 # KC_Lib

-KC_Lib: A collection of things for LSL
+A collection of random utility functions for LSL

+Currently very much a work in progress, but that will mostly always be true.